Originally published in leftbucket.com, 2017

 private interests at the cost of all of us as commoners.

 Patrick Allen, Basic Income as Common Dividends

-In order to get there from here, the various left factions have to stop scoring points against each other and work together on building a consensus approach to solving specific problems through cooperative action across and outside of party-political lines, and across lines of racial, class, and cultural identity.
+In order to catch this tide, the various left factions have to stop scoring points against each other.
+We need to work together on building a consensus approach to solving specific problems through cooperative action across and outside of party-political lines, and across lines of racial, class, and cultural identity.

 Not a coalition

 Obviously, this won’t be a coalition, where smaller parties go to die, but an alliance or cooperative—a Commoners’ Co-op—made up of progressive thinkers from all parties or none coming together for a single term only, with a fixed programme of government composed entirely of shared non-negotiable red lines.
 They might include:

 - Building houses so that we all have equal access to a home.